MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **multi_window_mode** – Tells us if the user on the iPad is using multiple windows to help us detect issues related to multi-window usage.

-- **office_session_id** - A unique id tracking the session for connected Office services to help detect issues specific an Office service integration in Outlook like Word
+- **office_session_id** - A unique ID tracking the session for connected Office services to help detect issues specific an Office service integration in Outlook like Word

 - **state** - Whether the app was active when this event was sent to help detect issues specific to active or inactive app states